 The heathen of Nineveh were convinced by the sign of a prophet restored from burial in the sea; and moved by that convincement, they repented at his preaching.
 Without cavil or delay they put the whole city in mourning, and pleaded with God to turn from his anger.
 Jesus came with a clearer command of repentance, and a brighter promise of deliverance; but he spoke to obdurate hearts.
 Our Lord reminds the Pharisees of this; and as they were the most Jewish of Jews, they were touched to the quick by the fact that heathens perceived what Israel did not understand, and that Ninevites repented while Jews were hardened.
 All men will rise at the judgment: "The men of Nineveh shall rise."
-The lives of penitents will condemn the Jews, "because they repented at the preaching of Jonas," and the Jews did not.
+The lives of penitents will condemn those who did not repent: the Ninevites will condemn the Jews, "because they repented at the preaching of Jonas," and the Jews did not.
 Those who heard Jonah and repented will be swift witnesses against those who heard Jesus and refused his testimony.